Selected Quotes

 - Abraham Lincoln

-"Those who deny freedom to others, deserve it not for themselves; and, under a just God, can not long retain it."
+"Those who deny freedom to others, deserve it not for themselves; and, under a just God,

 - Abraham Lincoln